sfDesat/Orion/README.md

 # Orion
-Adds a new moon to Lethal Company, _good luck_.
+Reports indicate that this moon is home to an advanced civilization.

 ![Screenshot_1](https://raw.githubusercontent.com/sfDesat/Orion/main/Screenshots/Screenshot%201.png "Screenshot%201")